What Does it Feel Like to Be in Severe Depression? by Jon Shore

 When I was sucked into this darkness I was a psychotherapist in private practice.
 One of my talents was hyper-empathy.
 I was able to feel my clients to the depths of their souls.
 I was also able to take on some of their pain to give them relief for a couple of weeks.
 I would usually take a bit of time between sessions to get rid of the negative emotions that I have taken on but I started getting lazy about doing this.
 Then a relationship I was in ended and I was devastated.
 I spiraled down into depression.

 I went to a psychiatrist I knew and he prescribed anti-depressants.
 They did not help and I tried to commit suicide.
-After the unsuccessful attempt I was hospitalized in a psychiatric unit and they tested various combinations of antidepressants on me.
+After the unsuccessful attempt I was hospitalized in a psychiatric unit at a hospital where I had worked and they tested various combinations of antidepressants on me.
 After 2 weeks they sent me home.
 After another few months I let the psychiatrist know that the medications were not helping and that I would prefer to come off them.

 I was fortunate that I was making a very good living with my home recording studio at the time.
 I only needed to work about 1 week a month at home at tasks that were not too demanding for me.
 So I hired a personal assistant to live at my house and to take care of things like cooking, cleaning and paying bills.
 I was unable to do these things for myself.
 I stopped doing counseling since I felt that I was not in a position to help anyone if I could not help myself.